Forge UI 2.0 Launch

 ✅ Fixing each Figma issue

-2. Audited and deleted all hidden layers in UI components
+2. Audit and delete all hidden layers in UI components

-4. Broke up large, complex UI components into multiple components
+4. Break up large, complex UI components into multiple components

-5. Combined near duplicate UI components using properties
+5. Combine near duplicate UI components using Figma properties

 Figma project for the Forge UI 2.0 Design System